New this week (5/14/2026):

 - The Jessup River Wild Forest webpage provides information about the unit and its recreational opportunities, and a map of the unit.

-- Old Military Road and Jessup River Road are open for the season.
+- Old Military Road and Jessup River Road are now open.
+Avoid the sides of the road as they remain soft in places.

-- The Crotched Pond tract interior parking area is open.
+- The Crotched Pond tract interior parking area is closed until mis to late May.
 Non-motorized recreation on the Crotched Pond tract is allowed outside of the 1-acre camp envelopes.

 Perkins Clearing/Speculator Tree Farm Conservation Easement Tracts